-I’m working on more articles covering some of their cultural and travel videos, there’s so much to learn; in the meantime here are my favorite cooking and food shows in their current lineup.
+I’m working on more articles covering some of their cultural and travel videos, there’s so much to learn; in the meantime here are my favorite PBS cooking shows from their current lineup.
 At publication time, you could watch select episodes of them online without a premium membership.
 Keep an eye out as you explore, most of the shows have social media and blogs to follow, as well.

 This show is a fantastic introduction to where food comes from.
 Adults and kids will both learn from the series, it’s a favorite of my middle kid, who right now wants to be a farmer and a chef when he grows up.